Property for prisoners

 This includes cards, letters and photographs as well as packages.

-Tobacco or cigarettes are not allowed to be taken inside prisons.
+Tobacco, cigarettes and any other tobacco related items (including but not limited to: e-cigarettes, lighters, matches) are not allowed to be taken inside prisons.

 Money must be sent through the mail and it will not be accepted at the prison reception area.